- Cama-i, quyana tailuci!

 - two persons having experience in urban or rural school facilities management;

 - two persons representing the public.

-Persons interested in serving on the committee should submit a resume and letter of interest to the commissioner.
-Applicants with experience in urban or rural school facilities management are currently being sought to fill a vacancy, this position is open until filled.
-New terms begin March 1 of odd numbered years, or as determined by vacancies.
+Applicants to fill new terms beginning March 1, 2019 are being sought, please provide a resume and letter of interest to the department by Friday, January 25, 2019 (recruitment extended from Jan.
+18).
+Additionally, a person with experience in urban or rural school facilities management is currently being sought to fill a vacancy, this position is open until filled.

 Criteria for Cost-Effective School Construction